sudorandom/kmcd.dev/content/posts/2026/yang/index.md

 }
 ```

-The `config false;` statement under the `state` container enforces the read-only constraint for that entire branch.
+That `config false;` line cascades down and locks the entire operational branch.

-### Beyond the Basics: Advanced Schema Features

-The language is deeply involved and goes far beyond basic type definitions.
-It includes mechanisms for strict data validation and schema reusability that are critical for managing complex infrastructure.

-* **Reusability (`grouping` and `uses`):** Similar to inheritance or mixins in software development, you can define a block of nodes as a `grouping` and inject it anywhere in the tree using the `uses` statement.
-The OpenConfig snippet above uses this heavily.
-* **Referential Integrity (`leafref`):** You can enforce that a value must exist elsewhere in the configuration.
-For example, if a routing protocol references a network interface, the `leafref` ensures that the specific interface actually exists before the configuration is accepted.
+Complex infrastructure footprints require heavy reusability and validation.
+You define blocks of nodes using `grouping` and inject them with `uses`, similar to mixins.
+Referential integrity is handled by `leafref`.
+If a routing protocol references a network interface, the `leafref` guarantees the interface exists in the config before the router accepts the payload.
-* **Field Validation:** YANG supports complex constraints.
-You can restrict strings with regular expressions (`pattern`), limit integers to specific bounds (`range`), and use XPath expressions (`must`) to enforce conditional logic across entirely different parts of the tree.
-* **Mandatory and Optional Fields:** Nodes can be explicitly marked with `mandatory true` to ensure the device rejects any payload missing critical information, while optional fields can be assigned explicit `default` values.

-Tools are typically used to visualize this tree structure and these constraints.
-For example, [`pyang`](https://github.com/mbj4668/pyang) outputs the model into a visual tree:
+We usually rely on tools like [`pyang`](https://github.com/mbj4668/pyang) to visualize these constraints.
+It dumps the model into a readable tree:

 ```text
 module: openconfig-interfaces